algorand/sandbox/README.md

 ### Windows

-1. Install Git for Windows: https://gitforwindows.org/
-2. Install and launch Docker for Windows: https://docs.docker.com/get-docker
+Note: While installing the following programs, several restarts may be required for windows to recognize the new software correctly.

+1. In order to work with Docker Desktop on windows, a prerequisite is **WSL2** and [install instructions are available here](https://docs.microsoft.com/en-us/windows/wsl/install).
+2. Install **Docker Desktop** using the [instructions available here](https://docs.docker.com/desktop/windows/install/).
+3. We recommend using the official Windows Terminal, [available in the app store here](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701).
+4. Install whatever distribution of Linux you'd like.
-3. Open "Git Bash" and follow the instruction for Ubuntu and macOS above, in the "Git Bash" terminal.
+5. Open the Windows Terminal with the distribution you installed in the previous step and follow the instruction for Ubuntu and macOS above.

 ## Private Network vs Real Network